DeclanChidlow/vale.rocks/src/posts/the-flow-state.md

 section: Essay
 ---

 When you get down to the roots, development is all about problem solving.
 It doesn't matter the language you're using, the software you're building, or who you are.
 When you're developing, you're doing so to solve a problem.
-It all boils down to how able you are to do complex reasoning and how you can put that to use.
+It all boils down to how capable you are of complex reasoning and how you can put that to use.

 I think one of the greatest feelings in the world is when you're hacking on something and fall into the flow (zen) state.
 The state of mind where you know what you must achieve, and your only objective is to achieve it.
 You don't necessarily know how you'll do it, but you're getting there.

 You're ideating.
 You're trying things.
 You haven't got a care in the world except that which is right in front of you.
-You know you're here because your vision has tunnelled, adopted a slight vignette, and your peripheries are nothing but a blur.
+You know you've reached 'there' because your vision has tunnelled, adopted a slight vignette, and your peripheries are nothing but a blur.
 You're solving every problem coming your way.

 There are other ideas and concepts floating about in your mind, but you're only plucking out the ones of value -- the good ideas.
 You can gauge a bad idea at a glance, and should you attempt one, it seems almost humorous when it fails, as you already had an inkling it might.

 Consciously, you're aware of what is happening, but on another level, you are on a sort of autopilot.
-Your hands fly across the keyboard, both like they have a mind of their own and like they're a direct extension of your thought.
+Your hands fly across the keyboard, both as if they have a mind of their own and are a direct extension of your thought.

 This complete infatuation means all long-term considerations are pushed to the edges of your mind, and the short term is all that remains in focus.
 Getting the thing done.
-Getting _a_ solution -- _any_ solution.
-Finding, perhaps making, a solution for the problem identified.
+Getting _a_ solution -- _any_ solution -- means finding, perhaps creating, a solution for the problem identified.

-Often, this state is enhanced by a stimulant like modafinil, nicotine, or caffeine and a questionable amount of greasy food of little nutritional value but that provides convenience as not to detract from available cognition. [^1]
+Often, this state is enhanced by a stimulant (like modafinil, nicotine, or caffeine) and a questionable amount of greasy food -- low in nutritional value but high in convenience, so as not to detract from available cognition. [^1]

-This isn't sustainable, but neither is the flow state; it might last a few hours or days at most during something like a launch, user influx, hackathon, or game jam, but it is doomed to lead to the eventual decay of cognitive performance as a result of exhaustion that indicates one must break out of the flow to dodge the impending crash/burnout.
+This isn't sustainable, but neither is the flow state; it might last a few hours or days at most during something like a launch, user influx, hackathon, or game jam, but it is doomed to lead to a decay of cognitive performance resulting from exhaustion, indicating that one must break out of the flow to dodge the impending burnout.

 This sort of flow is a cognitive trance and hard to break.
 Distraction is a threat, but unless the distraction is overwhelming or unavoidable, there is very little more interesting to the mind once properly set on a problem.